 Burning paper, plastic and food scraps seems harmless enough, but the truth is that burning garbage-even paper-poses serious risks to human health, property and the environment.
 And it's not just the eye, throat and respiratory problems from smoke.
 As garbage burns, toxic chemicals are released including, arsenic, mercury, formaldehyde, hydrochloric acid, lead, and many others.

 Burning garbage also releases dioxins, a known carcinogen.
 Dioxins are produced when materials containing chlorine (like most paper and many plastics) are burned.
 When garbage is burned, these heavy metals and chemicals are released, unfiltered, into the air.
 They build up in the soil and water in our environment and make their way into our bodies through the foods we eat and the water we drink, causing serious health concerns for our children and ourselves.
-The EPA confirms that exposure to dioxins through food poses one of the highest cancer risks to Americans among toxic chemicals.

 And then there are the fire dangers.
 A fire hazard exists as long as a burn barrel is burning and the ashes continue to smolder.
 Even a small pile of smoldering ash can start a wildfire days after the garbage was initially burned.

 As of 2005, burning household waste in burn barrels has only been banned in 17 states.
 Several local laws may also prohibit using burn barrels, but that still leaves 33 states where burn barrels are either legal or regulated.
 If you or someone you know still practices burning household garbage, consider these safer alternatives: